sandruschka/accessibility-workshop/README.md

 <br>

-When arriving on the home page the title has to be read my the screen reader before arriving on the search bar
+When arriving on the home page you will make sure that the title is being read my the screen reader focusing on the search bar